InsuranceUpdated March 2026

 Texas has no state income tax, effectively giving residents a 5-10% raise versus high-tax states.
 However, property taxes average 1.8% — among the highest nationally — impacting both homeowners and renters through higher lease prices.

-Climate Impact on Health Insurance in College Station
+Health Insurance Cost Breakdown in College Station

 Health Insurance Cost Items — College Station